Education

 Classroom-based practicum in a social studies class of young adolescent learners.
 Emphasizes evaluation and application of concepts and strategies previously introduced.

-Prerequisites: EDU 220; EDU 240/EDU 241; Admission to the Education program.
-Corequisites: Concurrent registration in EDU 418 is required.
+Prerequisites: EDU 220; EDU 276; EDU 241 or EDU 273; Admission to the Education program.
 Offered: Spring.
+Special Notes: Concurrent enrollment in EDU 418 is required for students enrolled in secondary education programs.

 EDU 432 • Methods in Teaching Elementary Music 3 Credits